Skip to content

 }

 The .cursor/rules/automem.mdc file installed by the cursor command contains instructions that tell Cursor’s AI how to use AutoMem tools — when to store memories, how to structure recalls, and what context to preserve across sessions.
+Treat this project file as the source of truth for operational behavior; keep any global Cursor rules thin and cross-project.

 Terminal window